-Kittens are offered for adoption no earlier than eight weeks of age, with a minimum weight of two pounds and healthy.
+Kittens are offered for adoption no earlier than eight

+weeks of age, with a minimum weight of two pounds and healthy.
 Potential adopters are screened for suitability.
 Cats and kittens are vaccinated, dewormed, microchipped, tested for feline leukemia (FeLV) and feline AIDS (FIV), and are spayed or neutered before going to their new homes.

-Southern Counties Rescue holds bi-monthly adoptions at pet stores in San Juan Capistrano.
+Southern Counties Rescue holds Saturday adoptions at Pet Stores in So.
+Orange County.
 Cats and kittens are also home shown to potential adopters.

-In addition to rescuing and placing cats and kittens in need, Southern Counties Rescue is equally passionate about reducing the number of stays and unwanted kittens by supporting all spay/neuter programs and educating the public on the need to fix their own pets and any cats that wander into their yards, especially if they are feeding them.
+In addition to rescuing and placing cats and kittens in need, Southern Counties Rescue is equally passionate about reducing the number of strays and unwanted kittens by supporting all spay/neuter programs and educating the public on the need to fix their own pets and any cats that wander into their yards, especially if they are feeding them.